paulden/bayesian-optimization/README.md

 This repository holds a [notebook](https://github.com/paulden/bayesian-optimization/blob/master/bayesian_optimization.ipynb) to explain how Bayesian optimization can be used on a concrete case to fine-tune a database configuration.

+A secondary [notebook](https://github.com/paulden/bayesian-optimization/blob/master/bayesian_optimization_complex.ipynb) has been added with a more complex use case to visualize how Bayesian optimization may also be used with non-elementary behaviors.

-To run the notebook by yourself, be sure to use a Jupyter kernel with the required packages (see `requirements.txt`).
+To run the notebooks by yourself, be sure to use a Jupyter kernel with the required packages (see `requirements.txt`).

 ## References